✨We are a Luxury Piercing Boutique – By Appointment Only✨

 Specifically tuned for the local smoggy and humid climate of Hong Kong:

-I recommend a two-step process of (1) using a mild skin cleanser in the shower to degrease/ clean the general skin around the site, and then also (2) use a saline solution to irrigate/flush the actual piercing.
+I recommend a two-step process of using sterile saline to irrigate/flush the piercing and using a mild skin cleanser in the shower to degrease/ clean the general skin around the site.

-Clients that are experienced with piercings can develop their own aftercare routine best suited for themselves, but generally the idea is to always keep the piercing site clean and free from bacteria.
+Clients that are experienced with piercings can develop their own aftercare routine best suited for themselves, but generally the idea is to only use sterile saline to keep the piercing site clean and free from bacteria.

 🚿IN THE SHOWER: Use a drop of cleanser with your finger’s gentle touch – lather away surface sebum, dead skin accumulation, dried discharge, make up, etc.

-🥛Sea Salt Soak / Saline Soak: 2 times per day, Morning + Night 3-5mins each time.
-This step is very important.
-Consistency is key!
+🥛Saline Soak: 2 times per day, Morning + Night 3 to 5 mins each time.

 🥛Saline is very gentle and its mild properties will help soothe irritations and help reduce swelling.
 The focus is to envelop the entire piercing site under the saline, so the solution can penetrate into the piercing channel and flush out irritants.
 This can also help dissolve away dried matter, and help irrigate hard to reach piercings.

-Sterile bottled Saline can be purchased from Watson’s Pharmacy and local drug dispensaries:
+Sterile Saline can be purchased from Watson’s Pharmacy and local drug dispensaries:

 Clients with experience may develop their own aftercare method.
 In which case they are welcome to adapt the more convenient spray method: